By Michael Brown, PE, AICP

 A Quadrant Intersection reroutes left-turning traffic on “backage roads,” which eliminates the need for left-turn arrows at the main intersection, and that reduces delay.
 There may still be left-turn arrows at secondary intersections, but they can usually be coordinated well-enough with the main signal, and the overall effect is reduced delay.

-The Quadrant and Continuous Flow Intersection designs have a lot in common.
-In the three diagrams below, the top diagram shows the basic pattern of a CFI, which is increasingly popular with traffic engineers.
+Perhaps by now you’ve seen a Continuous Flow Intersection, which state DOTs are falling in love with.
+Quadrants and CFI’s have a lot in common – except that Quadrants can be FAR better for walkable development.
+In the three diagrams below, the top diagram shows the basic pattern of a CFI.
 If you haven’t seen it yet, you will.
 (Click here for a map of some existing CFI locations).
 With a CFI, left-turning traffic waits at a mid-block location, and then crosses over oncoming traffic during the east-west phase.
 When north-south turns green (shown in yellow), the red lefts can proceed at the same time as yellow.

-The CFI is good at congestion-relief, but it usually won’t fit in with would-be mixed-use environments.
+The CFI is good at congestion-relief, but works against would-be mixed-use environments.
 Bike, pedestrian, and transit access is very intimidating.
 Businesses suffer from restricted access.
 Even if fixed guideway transit can be accommodated, the CFI may impede transit-based economic development.

-The middle diagram overlays a quadrant’s path (orange) on the CFI diagram to show how quadrants are similar to CFIs in function, but different in important ways that benefit place-making.
+The middle diagram shows a quadrant’s path (orange), overlaying the CFI diagram to show how quadrants are similar to CFIs in function, but different in important ways that benefit place-making.
 Traffic waits in a mid-block left pocket just like at a CFI, but instead of crossing over the oncoming lane and in front of development (creating a huge mess of spaghetti and access challenges for businesses), it crosses behind development with a “backage road.”
-What would that do for walkability and development?
+Let’s explore what that can do for walkability and development.

 The bottom diagram and the rest of this article address walkability.
 First, the main intersection can be much tighter than other designs, with far fewer pedestrian conflicts.
 Previous left-turn pockets are no longer needed at the main intersection, so the space is available for other uses such as landscape, pedestrian refuge or fixed-guideway transit.
-Next, vehicles access parking from the back-side, which allows the elimination of driveways on the main streets, replaced by shared-wall buildings.
-The design also expands the local grid, creating additional circulatory options, and creating high visibility from additional parcels to catalyze a “town center” or business district, where before the highest land values were concentrated at just the four corners of a super-sized intersection.
+Next, vehicles access parking from the back-way, which allows the elimination of driveways on the main streets, replaced by shared-wall buildings.
+The design also expands the local grid, creating additional circulatory options, and creating back-way visibility that can activate more parcels, catalyzing a “town center” or business district, where before the highest land values were concentrated at just the four corners of a super-sized intersection.

 Quadrants may require mid-block signals for handling left turns.
 These mid-block signals can be synchronized with the main intersection to avoid impeding traffic.
 Such mid-blocks are also good for pedestrians, who simply cannot cross legally or safely without additional signals.